lorenzo-costa/reproduce_BH_paper/docs/OPTIMIZATION.md

 ![complexity analysis](../results/figures/complexity_analysis.png)
 *Figure 2*: Comparison of runtime vs number of simulation runs for the teoretical upper bound (blue), the empirical complexity (red) and observed times (yellow)

+Figure 3 and 4 run a similar analysis for a single simulation with increasing number of hypothesis tested.
+The plots display a scaling similar to that observed for different number of simulations.

 ## Regression test
 The script `regression.py` runs validation tests to check if the different version produce the same results.
 The results are (almost) exactly the same across simulations.
 This was achieved by using numpy's `rng.spawn` to spawn random seed to use across simulations.
 This maintains consistency between parallel and sequential functions.